Sweden and corona – in brief

 - A private gathering held at an event venue, in a meeting room or at type of rented premise, a maximum of 8 people are allowed to attend.
 An exception to the rule are funerals, where a maximum of 20 people can be present.

 The pandemic law will remain in effect until 30 September 2021.

 In Sweden, crisis management is built on the principle of responsibility.
 This means that the government agency responsible for a particular matter under normal circumstances is also responsible for that matter in a crisis situation.

 In Sweden, independent expert government agencies give the government advice about which measures are needed to limit the spread of Covid-19 and combat the effects of the spread of infection in the community.
 It is then up to the government to make the decisions.
 These agencies can also make certain independent decisions concerning infection control.

 Trust in government agencies

 In Swedish society there is, in general, a relatively strong trust in government agencies.
-The general public and private actors tend to follow the advice of the responsible agencies.
-In a study conducted in the last week of March, two-thirds of Swedes said they had stopped travelling, meeting people and using public transport – an indication that people follow the recommendations of government agencies.
+The general public and private actors tend to follow the advice of the agencies responsible.

 Swedish preschools and schools for 6- to 16-year-olds have stayed open during the pandemic, with a few exceptions.
 The Public Health Agency of Sweden (Folkhälsomyndigheten) has made the assessment that closing all schools in Sweden would not be a meaningful measure at present.
 This is based on an analysis of the current situation in Sweden and possible consequences for the entire society.